 To add a specific meaning to a pictogram, we name it with a term from the domain language:

-An actor ticket seller, a work object screen plan, an activity looks up etc.
+An actor cashier, a work object screen plan, an activity confirms etc.

 Keep in mind that anyone should be able to read the graphical Domain Story out loud.

+By numbering the arrows, we express the sequence of activities.
 Every actor should appear only once in a Domain Story.
-However, if you use the same work object in several sentences, you have to draw it several times (with different numbers and maybe with a different pictogram).
-By numbering the work objects, we can express in what sequence the activities occur.
+However, if you use the same work object in several sentences, you have to draw it several times (maybe with different pictograms).

 Most business process modeling approaches show what can possibly happen in a process: